Toloka/docs/en/toloka-apps/concepts/troubleshooting.md

 # Troubleshooting

-## Ready-to-go {#app-projects}
+## Bespoke {#app-projects}

-I didn't find a suitable ready-to-go solution
+I didn't find a suitable bespoke solution
-: If you can't find a solution that fits your goals, [contact us](https://toloka.ai/docs/guide/troubleshooting/support.html#troubleshooting__new_1).
+: If you can't find a solution that fits your goals, [contact us](https://toloka.ai/docs/guide/troubleshooting/support-solution.html#troubleshooting__new_1).

 ## Labeling results {#results}